How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Land at Kansai Airport (KIX)

-Pick up bags, go to JR ticket offices to buy train tickets to get from the airport to Kyoto.
-Buy an Icoca IC Card (convenient transportation card for JR subways, trains, and buses) and the Haruka ticket (to get from Kansai Airport to Kyoto/Osaka/Kobe/Nara area).
+If you don’t already have one, get yourself an Icoca IC Card (tap-and-go transportation card for JR subways, trains, and buses) and the Haruka ticket (to get from Kansai Airport to Kyoto/Osaka/Kobe/Nara area).

-You will be buying tickets for the JR Haruka limited express train to get from the airport to Kyoto.
 The IC card will be the card you use for transportation throughout your entire trip.

 Take the train to Kyoto, which takes approximately 77 minutes via JR Haruka limited express train.

-Check into your Airbnb or hotel
+Check into your hotel

 You’ll want to start your trip off with a light stroll around Kyoto!
 Below are some highlights that I visited on my first stroll through Central Kyoto.